 We are left with a

-411 Gb 2.4 TB text file that contains three of the words in all combinations per line, if we where to do every english word available ... well, the math ... if we where being generious with how many words there are in the english langauge and we where to repeat the combinations we'd be looking at (finger in the air) 166.7 quadrillion combinations, about 3 yottabytes of storage (WTF is that?!) and about 66 years on a modern high end CPU asuming your code is optimised.
+411 Gb 2.4 TB text file that contains three of the words in all combinations per line, if we were to do every English word available ... well, the math ... if we were being generous with how many words there are in the English language and we where to repeat the combinations we'd be looking at (finger in the air) 166.7 quadrillion combinations, about 3 yottabytes of storage (WTF is that?!) and about 66 years on a modern high-end CPU assuming your code is optimised.

 So, this is probably the leanest best means to reach these three-word style passwords

 The first step is to get the Oxford5000, this is actually the Oxford 3000 + the top up to make it 5000, and even then it's not actually 5k ... anyway.

 We need the raw text, I found them here: